-Hard Boiled Eggs RecipeIf you've struggled with how to hard boil eggs, or how long to hard boil an egg, look no further.
+Hard Boiled Eggs RecipeIf you've struggled with how to boil eggs, or you weren't sure how long to boil an egg, look no further.
 With this simple technique, you'll make perfect hard-boiled eggs every time.

 For this hard boiled egg recipe you'll need a large, heavy-bottomed saucepan with a tight-fitting lid.

 TIP: Fresher eggs are harder to peel.
-So if you want to make the peeling experience easier, try boiling eggs that have been in your fridge for a week or so.
+So if you want to make the peeling experience easier, try using eggs that have been in your fridge for a week or so.
 Or you can hold them in your fridge for a week after boiling them.
 But this cooking technique itself will not make the hard boiled eggs easier to peel.

 Prep Time: 10 minutes

 - 4 large eggs